AgustinCarcelen/bank-classification-study-case/README.md

 We have used 3 different models to evaluate our case study: Regression Logistic, Knn, Random Forest<BR>

 - **Original Data:** In the first place we have analyzed the original database, applying the three aforementioned models to it.
-We have used different scalers and samples to try to improve our predictions, we have also used improvement techniques such as looking for the best value of K for the Knn model or looking for the best features for the Random Forest model.<BR>
+We have used different scalers and samples to try to improve our predictions, we have also used improvement techniques such as looking for the best value of K for the Knn model or looking for the best features for the Random Forest model.
+You can see it in the [code](https://github.com/JosepTrota/JAL-repo/blob/main/Code/Case%20Studio%20Bank%20Final.ipynb) ("Looking for the best feature importance scores", section 4, in [29]).<BR>

   - Our best result has been applying the Logistic Regression model, and afterwards applying SMOTE oversampler.

 - **Profiled Data:** After doing feature engineering, we have created a new database that we have used to do a second analysis.
 Here we have applied all available scaling methods, sampling methods and enhancement techniques to our model to find the best prediction.
+You can see it in the [code](https://github.com/JosepTrota/JAL-repo/blob/main/Code/Case%20Studio%20Bank%20Final.ipynb) ("Looking for the best feature importance scores", section 5, in [66]).

   - In this case, our best result has been applying the random forest model with SMOTE oversampling.